CyberMan010/OCA101/README.md

-# Welcome to Qusai Alsenjalawi's Private Repository
+# Welcome to Mohamad Hasoun's Private Repository

 Welcome to my private repository, This repository is my digital diary for the **Orange Coding Academy** journey.
 Here, you'll find my projects, tasks, and resources neatly organized for easy exploration.
 Feel free to join me as I navigate through this coding adventure!
 Here's how this repository is organized for efficient use: